 - Help to understand what materials you actually need

 - How to develop less wasteful relationships with your suppliers

-If you’re looking into how you can reduce the amount of waste your business is producing, take a look at your supply chain strategy.
-It’s common for waste to come through the incorrect management of your supply chain, and this article is going to help you figure out what steps you can take to cut down on wasted materials.
+If you are looking in to how you can reduce the amount of waste your business is producing, take a look at your supply chain strategy.
+It is common for waste to come through the incorrect management of your supply chain, and this article is going to help you figure out what steps you can take to cut down on wasted materials.

 Understanding what you actually need

 The first step in your supply chain strategy for cutting down on waste is for you to have an in-depth understanding of what products and materials your business actually needs.

 Start by monitoring an average month in your business.
 Keep a record of all the materials you order and how much you are bringing in, how much of that you actually use, how much you sell, and what gets thrown away or put back into storage at the end of each week.
 That will give you a good baseline for what is actually coming in and out of your business each month to help you manage your supplies more efficiently.